mikegcoleman/docker101-linux/part-2/README.md

 So, what does that tell us about the MySQL image?
 Well we know that it's based on the Debian:Jessie base image.
 We can confirm this by looking at the [Dockerfile on Docker Store](https://github.com/docker-library/mysql/blob/0590e4efd2b31ec794383f084d419dea9bc752c4/5.7/Dockerfile).

-The very first line is: `FROM debian:jessie`
+The very first line is the the Dockerfile is: `FROM debian:jessie`

-Layers in an image are read only, and all containers started from that image will share them.
-When we start a container from an image we add a single read-write layer to capture any changes to that container as it's running.
-When a change to the file system is detected it's automatically copied into that read-write layer - this is referred to as *copy on write*.
+Next we'll create a file in our container, and see how that's represented on the host file system.

 1. Start a Debian container, shell into it.